 Firstly, the disability community is not recognised or included across popular culture.
 I know that as both someone with disabilities and someone who spends a lot of their personal and professional life consuming various forms of popular culture.
 From mainstream media, independent media, advertising, the arts, fashion and more.

 People with disabilities rarely, if ever, appear in any of the above.
 If popular culture doesn’t want to think about us then the rest of the population must not want to either.
-That’s one of the messages a lack of representation is sending.
+That’s just one of the damaging messages a lack of representation is sending.

-Those sorts of damaging messages, on repeat, day after day, can be incredibly harmful to the identity and self-worth of people with disabilities.
+Those sorts of messages, on repeat, day after day, can be incredibly harmful to the identity and self-worth of people with disabilities.

 Secondly, I’d like to address the inclusion of disability from a business perspective.